towre676-cloud/tau_crystal/README.md

 ### Physics receipts
 Built against a device passport (β, c_time, linear window a,b,η).
 Each run prints a receipt: (n,k), predicted vs measured T, τ, and (optionally) energy, with residues checked in CI.

+### Physics receipts
+Built against a device passport (β, c_time, linear window a,b,η).
+Each run prints a receipt: (n,k), predicted vs measured T, τ, and (optionally) energy, with residues checked in CI.